FREQUENTLY ASKED QUESTIONS - NYFC

 The National Youth Football Championships have been around CONTINUOUSLY since 1972.
 Sports Network International only produces the football competition specifically entitled the NATIONAL YOUTH FOOTBALL CHAMPIONSHIPS.
 We have no connection to any other youth football events or leagues produced.

-|The BEST Memories!
+The BEST Memories!

-OF THE WESTERN NYFC!
+OF THE NYFC!

 Question #2 - What Specific Things Should I Be Looking For in a Post-Season Tournament?

 When you look closely at other competitions, you will often find that the information on past event attendees can be hard to obtain or is just plain false.
 How many teams attended?
 Where were they from?
 This is a good indication on what the tournament will host in the future!
 Do they provide paperwork, event schedules, photos, results, maps and other materials to show that the event is very well organized and planned well in advance?
-Can you see the address and fascility name for their registration/player weigh-in areas, awards presentation, and other vital areas BEFORE you send in your money?
+Can you see the address and facility name for their registration/player weigh-in/birth check areas, awards presentation, and other vital areas BEFORE you send in your money?
 Generally, if the event is organized and well presented prior to your entry, it has a better chance of being organized and well-delivered WHEN YOU ARE AT THE ACTUAL COMPETITION!

 Question #3 - What Are Some Specific Items that Make the NYFC a Better Experience?